matheusguermandi/books/README.md

-# This repository will be used to put together my books notes
+# This repository will be used to gather notes from the books I've been reading

 - [clean-architecture-notes](https://github.com/matheusguermandi/clean-architecture-notes)
 - [the-pragmatic-programmer-notes](https://github.com/matheusguermandi/the-pragmatic-programmer-notes)